magicoli/multipass/readme.txt

 Particularly useful in lodging facilities, if your business offers other kinds of services (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by the main booking engine.

 This should also fit well for other kind of services, needing a more fluid approach than usual e-commerce solutions.

+Disclaimer: this is a development version, updates might include breaking changes before 1.0 release.

 = Use cases =